jamescoleuk/lk/README.md

 A CLI frontend for your bash scripts, focused on ergonomics.

 `lk` searches for scripts, parses them and finds bash functions.
 It can then either:

-* let you explore and execute functions, rather like subcommands in git
+* let you explore and execute functions, rather like sub-commands in git
 * let you fuzzy find and execute functions, similar to the wonderful `fzf`'s `ctrl-r` feature.

 `lk`'s list mode works like this: